openmobilehub/android-omh-auth/packages/plugin-microsoft/Readme.md

 To access Microsoft APIs, generate a unique **Client ID** and **Keystore Hash** for your app in the Microsoft Azure.
 Add the **Application ID** and **Keystore Hash** to your app's code and complete the required Microsoft Azure setup steps:

 1. [Go to the Microsoft Azure](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 2. Click on "New registration" to start creating a new Microsoft Azure application.
+Make sure that the "accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)" option is chosen under **Supported account types**.
 3. Once created the application, go to the Authentication and add a new Android platform.
 4. Set your app package name (Use "com.openmobilehub.android.auth.sample.base.DemoApp" if you are following the starter-code).
 5. Generate and set your Signature Hash: